-TOLEDO, Ohio — Dan Cummins' face is familiar as the Emmy Award-winning WTOL 11 former sports director and he is now seen daily as the noon newscast anchor with Amanda Fay, and on the early evening Fox newscast.
+TOLEDO, Ohio — Dan Cummins' face is familiar as the Emmy Award-winning WTOL 11 former sports director and he is now seen daily on Fox36 news at 7 p.m. and 10 p.m.
 He's also instrumental during WTOL's Big Board Friday nights.

 Born and raised in Peoria, Illinois, Dan says knew early on he wanted to have a career in television sports.
 After high school, he went to Illinois State University where he earned a BA in Mass Communication.
 In 2014, he was honored as a “Distinguished Alumni from ISU.”

 Dan says he first got a taste of show business when he starred as Charlie Brown in a high school senior play.
 He says television is all he ever wanted to do.
 After working as the weekend sports anchor for a station in his hometown of Peoria, he came to WTOL in 1980.
 He began as a weekend sports anchor and sports reporter at WTOL, then earned a promotion to assistant sports director.
 Then, when veteran sports anchor Orris Tabner retired in February 1996, Dan became the sports director.